JackSzwergold/Writing/dreams/Ordering a Nice Sandwich.md

 ***

-*Ordering a Nice Sandwich (c) Copyright 2015 by Jack Szwergold.
+*Ordering a Nice Sandwich (c) Copyright 2015 by Jack Szwergold; written May 21, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*